HL7/fhir-pacio-adi/input/pagecontent/formal_specification.md

 This guide requires the interoperability of Advance Directive Information through the use of wholly contained documents as part of its use case.
 While it is required that this data be made interoperable as a collection of Advance Directive Information in document Bundles, systems may decide to make use of the constituent resources as separate resources for additional uses and purposes, such as use in support of Clinical Decision Support.

 ### Advance Directive Native FHIR Document Structure Requirements
 Advance directive documents may take several forms including scanned PDF documents, CDA documents and native FHIR documents.
-This guide defines interoperability to support any number of types, though focuses on native FHIR documents.
+This guide defines interoperability to support any number of types.

 All document content, regardless of format is saved in the Binary resource and is available through the Binary endpoint.
 FHIR native documents **SHALL** be Bundle resources with `type` = `document` and encoded as a Binary resource.
 Documents that are communicated **SHALL** have at least one DocumentReference resource that references the Binary though the `DocumentReference.content.attachment.url`.